Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : Response schema must not be empty.

-**Description** : Response schema must not be empty, or it will block code genaration.
+**Description** : Response schema must not be empty, or it will block code generation.

 **CreatedAt**: April 2, 2020